duck00036/Cartoonize-people-in-image/README.md

 * **input path** is your own input folder's path
 * **output path** is your own output folder's path

-The output photos will be saved in your ouput folder.
+The output photos will be saved in your output folder.

 Note: The functions in docker can only cartoonize photos, not videos